Bendavidian/YouTube_Project/README.md

 #### Sign-Up Page
 * To create a new user in our YouTube app, fill in all required fields.
 The email must follow the pattern name@example.com.
 The password must be 8-20 characters long, contain letters and numbers, and must not contain spaces, special characters, or emoji.
 Confirm your password, choose your display name, and upload a profile photo.
 Upon successful submission, you will be redirected to the sign-in page.
 * If you change your mind and want to return to the home page as a guest, click on the "YouTube" icon in the upper-left part of the registration screen or log in to the application.
+* Each time a new user registers, his password is encrypted, thus preserving the security of the user's information.
+In the database, the password that will be visible to that user will already be after the encryption.

 #### New Video
 * Registered users can upload new videos using the button on the upper-right side.
 Clicking this button opens a modal where you can enter the video title, description, and the video itself.
 After uploading, you will receive a success message and be redirected to the home page.